We are fully insured and registered in Sarasota County.

 Organic cleaning supplies and all natural cleaning products can be used upon request.

 Satisfaction guaranteed.
-Sarasota cleaning service at its best here for you.
-Our house cleaning is located here in Sarasota.
+Venice cleaning service at its best here for you.
+Our house cleaning is located here in Venice FL.

 First a few general rules for removing stains:

 1. My number one rule: Give your product time to work.
 Rubbing alcohol removes ink off most surfaces but not the minute you blot it on.
 Dab on your cleaner then allow a 30 minute wait.
 This gives the product time to dissolve the residue eliminating all the rubbing and scrubbing.

 2. Always get to a spill immediately.
 The longer a spill sets the worse the stain.

 3. Rinse the cleaner out of fabrics especially carpets with one-quarter cup white vinegar in two cups of water.
 Then repeat with plain water.

 4. Blotting properly prevents fraying of fabric.
 Blot using a damp towel.Form a knuckle with your index finger and push into the towel.
 Rock you finger back and forth, move the towel then rock your finger left to right.
 Repeat.
 Reapply the cleaner if needed.
 After the second application of cleaner, again make a knuckle with your index finger.
 Push your knuckle and the towel into the carpet then twist your wrist clockwise.
 Carpet fibers are twisted clockwise.
 This removes the stain from between the fibers without leaving them fuzzy.

 5. Do not use heat of any kind even hot water.
 Heat sets stains.
 Dryer heat particularly means certain death for easy removal.